Zain4391/Notes-Doc/nest-js/jwt-authentication.md

 **src/auth/dto/auth-response.dto.ts**

-*NOTE*: The UserResponseDTO and AuthResponseDTO can be separate files.
+*NOTE*: The UserResponseDTO and AuthResponseDTO can be in separate files.

 ```ts